College of Graduate Studies

 Graduate candidates are alphabetical by degree level.

 Personnel from the Graduation Office, the Graduate School, or other staff will be checking the line of march.

 You must check in with the person for your line otherwise your name will be removed from the list and your name will not be called out.

 Tickets for guests are not required – seating is first come first served.

-Any candidate requiring special facilities to participate in the ceremony due to a physical disability should contact the Academic Services - Graduation Office at 931-372-3543 by May 8, 2016.
+Any candidate requiring special facilities to participate in the ceremony due to a physical disability should contact the Accessible Education Center at 931-372-6119 or Academic Services - Graduation Office at 931-372-3303.
 Questions concerning disabled parking areas may be directed to the University Police at 931-372-3234.

 Each commencement ceremony will last approximately 2 - 2 ½ hours.